Chinese Anti-Satellite [ASAT] Capabilities

-R&D on fundamental technologies applicable to an ASAT weapons system have been ongoing since the 1960s.
+R&D on fundamental technologies applicable to an ASAT weapons system has been ongoing in China since the 1960s.
 Under the 640 Program, the space and missile industry's Second Academy, traditionally responsible for SAM development, set out to field a viable antimissile system, consisting of a kinetic kill vehicle, high powered laser, space early warning, and target discrimination system components.
 This program was abandoned in 1980.

 The 1998 Report to Congress "Future Military Capabilities and Strategy of the People's Republic of China", states "China already may possess the capability to damage, under specific conditions, optical sensors on satellites that are very vulnerable to damage by lasers.
 However, given China's current interest in laser technology, it is reasonable to assume that Beijing would develop a weapon that could destroy satellites in the future."